 We often hear news announcers talk about child abduction.
+But what is Texas law on child abduction?
 What occurs can cover a wide range, including:

 - A sexual predator taking a child